MADLABatUCI/target-intercept-collab-ai/README.md

 | 3         | AICollab1 | 15 |
 | 4         | AICollab2 | 15 |

+<h4>Note:</h4>
+URL parameters allow you to skip past the instructions.
+Follow this [link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=1) to gain access to the task without instructions.
+This link adds a URL parameter "__?debug=true__".
+This codebase is intended for demonstration purposes.
+You will not be able to go to the main task with full instructions using the present code and will require some light code manipulation.

+URL parameters allow you to access the different teaming conditions.
+For example, to access teaming condition #1,  use [this link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=1).
+This link appends another URL parameter "__&collab=1__" to access the correct teaming condition including the AI agents _ignorant_ and _delay_.
+Adjust the value of __collab__ to access the different teaming conditions.

 <h2>
 Basic overview of the code.